Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 Sandra Omik

 Born Pond Inlet, Nunavut.
-In 2002 she was named by Maclean’s Magazine as an outstanding young Canadian to watch.
+In 2002 she was named by Maclean’s magazine as an outstanding young Canadian to watch.
 In June 2005 she

-graduated from Akitsiraq Law School, a unique school set up to teach Inuit lawyers that provided a Bachelor of Law Degree from the University
+graduated from Akitsiraq Law School, a unique school set up to teach Inuit lawyers that provided a Bachelor of Law Degree from the University of Victoria.
+A busy mother of two would complete her required articling with Justice Canada.
+She was the former Chief Commissioner of the Nunavut Law Review Commission which helped her determination to become a lawyer.
+She began her legal career working with the Nunavut Crown Prosecutor’s Office.

 Source: Saskatoon Women’s Calendar Collective.
 Herstory 2007: the Canadian Women’s Calendar (Regina: Couteau Books, 2006) pg.
 6..